 - "If your life was a kind of music, what would it be?"

-When to use them: Some businesses have used these types of oddball interview questions to help determine whether a candidate is a good fit for their working environment — or to see if the applicant can think outside the box.
-But most firms should approach them with a good deal of caution.
+When to use them: Some businesses have used these types of interview questions to help determine whether a candidate is a good fit for their working environment — or to see if the applicant can think outside the box.
+But most firms should approach them with some caution.
 You may gain insights into a candidate's creativity and thought processes.
-But you might simultaneously seem unprofessional, if not weird, if you don't handle these job interview questions carefully.
+But you might simultaneously seem unprofessional — if not weird — if you don't handle these job interview questions carefully.

-There's another category of job interview questions that it's best to avoid entirely: leading questions.
+A final word of caution: There's another category of job interview questions that is best to avoid entirely: leading questions.
 They're asked in a way that makes the answer you want obvious.
 For example:

 - "You know a lot about team building, don't you?"